TeYuanLiu/teyuanliu.github.io/content/blog/learning-coding.md

     -   Learn and retain problem solving patterns over programming language syntax.
 1. Go and build something.
     -   Code with the mindset of prioritizing correctness, and then readability, and then performance.
+    -   Code it ourselves.
+        -   Try to design and implement things before asking AI.
+If we see the AI's answer first, our thought process tends to anchor to its solution and loses the opportunity for critical thinking.
     -   Code with AI.
         -   Start new AI chat for each distinct task to keep context focused and minimal.
         -   Let AI generate a basic implementation.